 To see first-hand the damaging effects of plastic straws on marine life, the video below shows researchers removing a straw from a sea turtle’s nose.
 It likely got stuck after the turtle accidentally swallowed the straw, and got it stuck while trying to cough it out.

-To make matters worse, straws do not biodegrade.
-Instead, they will keep breaking down into smaller and smaller pieces, known as microplastics.
+To make matters worse, plastic straws do not biodegrade.
+Instead, they continue to degrade (break down) into smaller and smaller pieces.
+These tiny fragments of plastic are known as microplastics.

-Microplastics can be harmful to marine life, and will stay in our oceans and ecosystems forever.
+Microplastics can be harmful to marine life, and they stay in our oceans and ecosystems forever.

 Why can’t Plastic Straws be Recycled?